Ah, spring! The birds are chirping, the blossoms are blooming, the grass is greening, and the dog? The dog is sneezing every five minutes.

 We sat down with Dr. Gelman to get the deets on our sneezy best four-legged friends.

-Dr. Gelman: No one type of pollen or plant is more likely to cause allergies, as each individual is sensitive to his or her particular allergens.
-There are allergy tests that will help identify the specific causes, which include a blood test and a skin test—an allergy skin test is the gold standard.
+Reducing exposure to any allergen is the key to decreasing the symptoms, but with environmental allergies, it can be very tough, or nearly impossible to remove the exposure to the allergen altogether.
+No one type of pollen or plant is more likely to cause allergies, as each individual is sensitive to his or her particular allergens.
+There are allergy tests that will help identify the specific causes, which include a blood test and a skin test.
+An allergy skin test is the gold standard.

-Dr. Gelman: In general, environmental allergies are a chronic disease that rarely require emergency treatment.
+In general, environmental allergies are a chronic disease that rarely require emergency treatment.
 An allergic reaction resulting in swollen eyes, swollen tongue, raised welts on the skin (or any other fast, dramatic physical change) is more likely due to a bug bite or direct exposure to a plant.
 If this happens, contact your vet immediately to determine the best treatment and to relieve symptoms.